alphagov/paas-tech-docs/source/documentation/deploying_services/configure_cdn.md

 ## Set up a custom domain by configuring your own CDN

 This section explains how to configure a custom domain name for your application by configuring your own CDN.
 There are two ways to configure your own CDN:

 - Use Cloud Foundry commands
 - Amend HTTP request host headers

+You should use these methods if you need access to features that are not provided by the `cdn-route` service.

 ### Use Cloud Foundry commands